ben-manes/gradle-versions-plugin/README.md

 * `Closure`: will be called with the result of the dependency update analysis (from Kotlin, use the `outputFormatter(Action<Result>)` function instead)

+The console summary is printed at the lifecycle log level, so `--quiet` suppresses it.
+The report file is still written; read it, or drop `--quiet`, if a script was piping the console output.

 You can also set multiple output formats using comma as the separator:

 ```bash